 Slovakia

-Slovakia has six cultural sites included on the UNESCO World Heritage List:
+Slovakia has six UNESCO World Heritage cultural sites:

 - Bardejov Town Conservation Reserve